ncou/Chiron-HttpExceptions/README.md

 ==============

 **All HTTP statuses from [RFC 7231](http://tools.ietf.org/html/rfc7231) implemented as separated exceptions.**
+**This library provides a simple and straightforward implementation of the IETF Problem Details for HTTP APIs [RFC 7807](https://tools.ietf.org/html/rfc7807).**

 [Reference](https://www.iana.org/assignments/http-status-codes/http-status-codes.xml)

-`HttpException` and its subclasses provide exceptions corresponding to HTTP error status codes.
-The most common are included, but you can create exceptions for other status codes by using (or subclassing) `HttpException` and providing the reason phrase as the `$message` and the status code as the `$code`.
+abstract `HttpException` class and its subclasses provide exceptions corresponding to HTTP error status codes.
+The most common are included, but you can create exceptions for other status codes by using (or subclassing) `HttpException` and providing the reason phrase as the `$title` and the status code as the `$statusCode`.

 This package provides the following exception classes in the `Chiron\Http\Exception\Client` namespace for 4xx http errors.